anutron/clientcide/Docs/Forms/TagMaker.md

 * picklets - (*object*) a key/value set where the keys are the tokens in the output and the values are arrays of picklets; see [Picklet][] and [ProductPicker][];
 * help - (*object*) a key/value set where the keys are the tokens in the output and the values are help text for tooltips; see example.
 * example - (*object*) a key/value set where the keys are the tokens in the output and the values are examples of valid inputs.
-* class - (*object*) a key/value set where the keys are the tokens in the output and the values are css classes; use these to pass along validators for [FormValidator][] if you want the fields validated.
+* class - (*object*) a key/value set where the keys are the tokens in the output and the values are css classes; use these to pass along validators for [Form.Validator][] if you want the fields validated.
 * selectLists - (*object*) a key/value set where the keys are the tokens in the output and the values are arrays of objects.
 These sub-objects have keys for "key" and "value" that correspond to the innerText of the option and the value of the option respectively.
 Additionally, one of them can have the key/value set of *"selected: true"* to have that option be selected. (see example)
 * width - (*integer*) the width for the prompt; defaults to *400*
 * maxHeight - (*integer*) the maximum height for the prompt; defaults to *500*